-Tbilisi is a historic city filled with wonderful colours, patterns, food, architecture, and music.
-The city is at an interesting economic developmental stage where young people are manifesting an opposition to the “old ways", by making incredibly creative and inclusive places to hang out.
+Tbilisi is a historic city with an incredible creative scene bursting with colour, funky patterns, unique architecture and great music.
+The city is at an interesting economic developmental stage where young people are manifesting an opposition to the “old ways", by making artistic and inclusive places to hang out.

 Over a third of the Georgian population lives in the capital of Tbilisi.
-You will find unique art cafes, creatives spaces, delicious Georgian cuisine, designer fashion boutiques and cool parties.
-We recommend staying at least 5 nights in the city to explore the best places.
+You will find unique art cafes, creative spaces, delicious Georgian cuisine, designer fashion boutiques and cool parties.

-We spent two weeks searching for awesome spots and are excited to share our top 8 things to do in Tbilisi Georgia.
+We've spent three weeks searching for awesome spots and are excited to share our list of 16 cool things to do in Tbilisi - hidden gems included.

 1. Hang out in a former factory turned creative space